The Land Sustains Us

 Watercolor and wax pastel on archival paper

-11" x 17"
+11" x 17" in maple frame

 An abstract portrait of the many Bat Rays that visit the artist in her dreams.
 The bat rays scattered across this piece represent the ocean relatives who speak as guiding ancestors through her journey to the stars above.